-Wright Manufacturing, Inc. (hereinafter: WMI) warrants to the original retail purchaser (Owner) and legitimate successors that any new WMI power equipment unit (Mower) originally accompanied by this warranty with a retail sales date on or after the effective date above will be free from manufacturing defects in materials or workmanship subject to the limitations and exclusions defined below.
+Wright Manufacturing, Inc. (hereinafter: WMI) warrants to the original retail purchaser (Owner) that any new WMI power equipment unit (Mower) originally accompanied by this warranty with a retail sales date on or after the effective date above will be free from manufacturing defects in materials or workmanship subject to the limitations and exclusions defined below.
 Any part of the Mower found, in the reasonable judgment of WMI, to be defective in materials or workmanship, will be repaired or replaced by an Authorized WMI Service Dealer without charge for parts and (except as excluded below) labor.

-This Warranty is transferrable with its remaining conditions to legitimate successor Owners to the original retail purchaser/owner.
 Dealer demo units with less than fifty hours when first retailed shall also be covered by this limited warranty.
 Proofs of Purchase will be required by the Authorized WMI Service Dealer to substantiate any warranty claims.

-All WMI warranty work must be performed by an Authorized WMI Service Dealer and the Mower must be delivered to the dealer prior to the expiration of the warranty period.
+All WMI warranty work must be performed by an Authorized WMI Service Dealer and the Mower, including any defective part, must be delivered to the dealer prior to the expiration of the warranty period.
 This Warranty is limited to the following specified periods from the date of the original retail purchase for defects in materials or workmanship and will commence upon the date of original retail purchase.